“They're probably disappointed in me.”

 You're having a deep talk with a close friend about your parents.
 You told your friend that your parents set high standards for you, but you didn't meet them.
-You think your parents are probably sad that you haven't been more successful in life.
-You tell your friend:
+You say this because you think your parents are probably sad that you haven't been more successful in life.

 They're probably disappointed in me.